Contact Us for a Free Consultation (213) 542-0979

 Obviously, the criminal courts don't want that because then they wouldn't be able to get any convictions on cases.
 People would just keep coming back.
 And so, by using the waiver form to say wait a minute, you filled this waiver form out.
 You initialed it.
 You signed it.

-So, now the prosecutors can't prove these cases anymore years later.
+So, now the prosecutors can't prove these cases any more years later.
 So, that's why the criminal courts usually make it a point to have people fill out waiver forms so they can use those to show in the future that the person understood their rights and make their conviction stand instead of allowing them to take their plea back and get rid of their conviction.
 This is one way to block somebody from doing that is by way of using those felony waiver forms.

-Consult with Our Los Angeles Criminal Lawyers
+Consult with Our Lawyers

-So, if you've never seen a felony waiver form, you can probably go online and take a look at them.
-Also, they're pretty much in every court in Los Angeles county.
+So, if you've never seen a felony waiver form, you can probably go online and take a look at it.
+Also, they're pretty much in every court in Los Angeles County.
 Like I said, I've been doing this for twenty-five years.
 I've been going over waiver forms for twenty-five years.
 The best bet is to go through them with your attorney.
 And even before you enter a plea, when you meet with your attorney, you should talk about anything you have concerns about.

 About the Author